Adyen/adyen-react-native/docs/Configuration.md

 ### Card component

 - **showStorePaymentField** - Indicates if the field for storing the card payment method should be displayed in the form.
-Defaults to true.
+Defaults to `true`.
 - **holderNameRequired** - Indicates if the field for entering the holder name should be displayed in the form.
 Defaults to false.
 - **hideCvcStoredCard** - Indicates whether to show the security code field on a stored card payment.
 Defaults to false.
 - **hideCvc** - Indicates whether to show the security code field at all.
 Defaults to false.